|

 longing, thought Legolas, for even Eowyn would have a hard

-job dragging all six of us back from Valinor.
+task dragging all six of us back from Valinor.

-And, despite of himself, Legolas laughed out loud.
+And, despite himself, Legolas laughed out loud.

 |